Overview

 Milk allergy can cause anaphylaxis, a life-threatening reaction that narrows the airways and can block breathing.
 Milk is the third most common food — after peanuts and tree nuts — to cause anaphylaxis.

-If you or your child has a reaction to milk, tell your health care provider, no matter how mild the reaction.
+If you or your child has a reaction to milk, tell a healthcare professional, no matter how mild the reaction.
 Tests can help confirm milk allergy, so you can avoid future and potentially worse reactions.

 Anaphylaxis is a medical emergency and requires treatment with an epinephrine (adrenaline) shot (EpiPen, Adrenaclick, others) and a trip to the emergency room.
-Signs and symptoms start soon after milk consumption and can include:
+Symptoms start soon after milk consumption and can include:

 When to see a doctor

-See your provider or an allergist if you or your child experiences milk allergy symptoms shortly after consuming milk.
-If possible, see your provider during the allergic reaction to help make a diagnosis.
-Seek emergency treatment if you or your child develops signs or symptoms of anaphylaxis.
+See a healthcare professional if you or your child experiences milk allergy symptoms shortly after consuming milk.
+If possible, see a care professional during the allergic reaction to help make a diagnosis.
+Seek emergency treatment if you or your child develops symptoms of anaphylaxis.

 Causes